australopitech/venn-protocol/Readme.md

-#
+title
+# NFT rentals using AA.
+NO COLATERAL and NO TRUST.

 tldr
+## This project implements a SC wallet/dapp to enable NFT rent tx's completely on-chain and trustless.
-## Rent NFT's with no colateral and no trust!
+Rent NFT's with no colateral and no trust!
 Unlock the value of NFT's!

 Our project is a wallet that uses account abstraction to enable users to rent NFT's without needing colateral in a completely trustless manner.
 We are currently in development phase, but have already a up and running POC that includes a browser extension wallet, a dashboard/market place dapp and fully functioning smart contracts.

+## About the project

 ### How does it work?
 NFT owner's can use our dapp to list their NFT's and wallet users can rent them for a predetermined amount of time.
 The asset owner's can rest assured that they are gonna get paid and receive their assets back at the end of the lease because our smart contracts are gonna make sure of it!

+We provide a very simple way to any market place dapp to make itself compatible with our wallet (check [here](link)).

 ### Main use cases
 1. Gaming